 Test cases: To test the correctness of our implementation, we needed a test suite which would present the implementation with various behaviors, and an ability to test the outcome.
 GCC 4.7 includes support for compiling the Haswell transactional instructions, but the test cases shipped with it only evaluate the behavior of software transactional memory.
-We found we had to write our own test cases, which test the following scenarios:

-- Transaction calls XABORT after making no changes to memory - Transaction calls XABORT after having "written" to memory - Transaction writes memory with an immediate value - Transaction reads memory into a register - Transaction writes a register to memory - Transaction reads and writes the same memory location - Transaction thread writes to distinct addresses - Transaction and non-transactional thread write to overlapping addresses
+We found we had to write our own test cases, which test the following scenarios: (1) transaction calls XABORT after making no changes to memory, (2) transaction calls XABORT after having "written" to memory, (3) transaction writes memory with an immediate value, (4) transaction reads memory into a register, (5) transaction writes a register to memory, (6) transaction reads and writes the same memory location, (7) transaction thread writes to distinct, addresses, and (8) transaction and non-transactional thread write to overlapping addresses.
 The test cases are written using pthreads.
 After the threads set their affinity for distinct virtual cores, and synchronize, they then repeat their activity.
-Hence, over time, the various different possible orderings of execution are seen, as are aborts due to external causes (e.g., interrupts).
-These form random test cases for our implementation, which it passes.
+Hence, over time, various possible orderings of execution are seen, as are aborts due to external causes (e.g., interrupts).
+These test cases form a "correctness test" of our implementation, which it passes.

-Performance: The MIME-based execution model must obviously be slower than normal execution under the
+Performance: The MIME-based execution model must obviously be slower than normal execution under the VMM or at native speeds.
+To quantify this slowdown over native, we ran an additional microbenchmark on our system and on a new, first-generation Haswell machine, an HP Proliant DL320e with a single-socket, quad-core Intel Xeon E3-1720v3 and 8GB RAM.

-VMM or at native speeds.2 To produce a native baseline, we stripped the RTM instructions from our test cases and ran them directly on the host machine, timing the execution of the body of the transaction using the TSC.
-To produce timings for RTM emulation, we similarly used the TSC to measure the time to execute the body of the transaction, and configured Palacios with passthrough access to the hardware TSC to assure accurate timing.

-On average, we found that emulating RTM caused a slowdown on the order of $1,500\times$.
-This slowdown is due to the multiple exits to the VMM per instruction to support MIME-based execution, each of which require at least a few thousand cycles to process.
-It is important to note that this slowdown only occurs when some virtual core is executing a transaction.
-In the absence of an open transaction, performance is identical to normal performance under the VMM.
+This benchmark consists of one thread pinned to a single core that enters a transaction, writes to a memory location, and then exits the transaction.
+The benchmark measures the time spent running 10 such transactions, and is intended to typify a common transactional code path.
+We averaged this runtime over 100 runs.
+To ensure accurate timing for RTM emulation, we used the TSC in passthrough mode to measure elapsed time.
+We found that on native, the average time spent running the 10 transactions was 2.57usec, while under MIME, the average time was 853.88usec.

+Future work on transactional memory emulation will include comparing performance of multi-threaded applications, more complicated transational semantics including transaction restarts, and testing transactions that the hardware would not be able to support, such as those that exceed architectural limits.

 We also ran our test cases on Intel's Software Development Emulator (SDE), where we found a slowdown on the order of $90,000 \times$ -our RTME runs approximately 60 times faster during a transaction.
 Moreover, the SDE's overhead occurs all the time, as one might expect for full emulation.
 There is a caveat in these numbers, however.
 The cache model we are using in our RTME is the null model (no aborts due to hardware resource limits), while Intel's is not.
 That said, we found that the average MIME "step" - the average time to process a read or write - took on the order of 7,000 cycles.
-This means that we would need to use a cache emulator that took upwards of 400,000 cycles per read or write in order for our system to slow down to speeds of emulation.
+This means that we would need to use a cache emulator that took >400,000 cycles per read or write in order for our system to slow down to speeds of emulation.